nikolepe/LinuxNetwork/README.md

 - Add a screenshot of the changed *etc/netplan/00-installer-config.yaml* file to the report.
 ##### Сonfigure r1 the same way as r2, but make the assignment of addresses strictly linked to the MAC-address (ws11).
 Run the same tests
 - Describe this part in the report the same way as for r2.
-##### Request ip address update from ws21
+##### Request IP address update from ws21
-- Add screenshots of ip before and after update to the report;
+- Add screenshots of IP before and after update to the report;
 - Describe in the report what **DHCP** server options were used in this point.

 ##### Save dumps of virtual machine images